Marceeelll/codingbat-swift/README.md

 <img alt="Image 1" src="https://raw.githubusercontent.com/Marceeelll/codingbat-swift/master/readme%20images/image1.png">

-#When do I know if my solution is right?
+#How do I know if my code is correct?
 If you see only <b>“truth”</b> on the right side, you know your code is working :)
 <img alt="Image 2" src="https://raw.githubusercontent.com/Marceeelll/codingbat-swift/master/readme%20images/image2.png">